 The bearer token mechanism is commonly used within the OAuth 2.0 protocol and is outlined in RFC6750.

-The .netrc file contains login and initialization information used by the auto-login process.
-More information can be found here.
+.netrc file contains login and initialization information used by the auto-login process.
+Learn more via the GNU documentation.